ElvisCuiHan/EEIW-Model/README.md

-# CompetitiveSwarmOptimizer
+# The Exponentiated Exponential-Inverse Weibull Model
-A Git repo for Competitive Swarm Optimizer with Mutated Agents (CSOMA)
+A Git repo for the Exponentiated Exponential-Inverse Weibull (EE-IW) Model